sidcremer/homebridge-sensehat/README.md

 ## Installation
 1. Install Homebridge using `npm install -g homebridge`.
 2. Install this plugin `npm install -g homebridge-sensehat`.
+3. Install this plugin `npm install rpi_ws281x`.
-3. Update your configuration file.
+4. Update your configuration file.
 See below for an example.

 ## Notes
 1. script_path (with trailing /) should point to the directory where the two python scripts are located.